adamisafk/deviousMUD/README.md

 select an npc to kill, and repeat until all npcs in the room are dead.
 (Note: spawning of npcs is random)

 you can now type 'leave' and you'll be prompted to save your highscore to the database.

+Note: if this becomes too tedious, type 'quit' at any time to leave the game, you'll then be prompted to save your highscore.